 1. There’s a lot of stuff here.
 Cultural stuff, historical stuff, made up stuff, some of the poets stuff… Are you overwhelmed?
 Why or why not?
 In what ways does Mullen orchestrate Muse and Drudge to be overwhelming or easily digestible?
 2. How long did it take you to read Muse and Drudge?
 How did the pace correlate with the language?
 3. Given what she has said about her imagined audience, do you think the poet is making some sacrifices by attempting to reach the “outsiders”?
 If so what are these sacrifices, and are they worth it?
 4. Every week the class has been and the syllabus has been structured so that the links, and commonalties between writers are obvious (they are outlined on the syllabus).
 But this week the poets are really different.
 Why are we reading these three together?
 What similarities do they have (if any)?

 1) What do you think about the epigraph of Muse & Drudge (“Fatten your animal for sacrifice, poet, but keep your muse slender” – Callimachus) and about the theme of sacrifice, muse, drudge, burden, in general?
 How does the epigraph relate to the poem?
 2) Does the final pause in Muse & Drudge come easily?
 Does the poem seem to “end”?
 Is there a sense of completion?
 3) Do you like the way Mullen reads?
 How do the pauses work in her reading of Muse & Drudge?
 How does she bring across the wordplay and interplay of different voices in her reading?
 Does the tempo or anything else about her reading seem surprising or strange to you?

-of specific interest here is the relation of "Chant des
+of specific interest here, beyond the Close Listening show, is the relation of "Chant des

 Andoumboulou"("Song of the Andoumboulou"), at end of PennSound pages, to